-To answer this question, let’s go back for a second at how these two business models work.
+To answer this question, let’s go back for a second to how these two business models work.

 Where Google makes money primarily via targeted advertising (the search engine collects many data points across various devices also thanks to Android and its Google Chrome browser, as the users navigate the web).

-This deficiency for DuckDuckGo business model is well paid off by the fact that an exponentially growing number of users are willing to take a tool which might not be as advanced than Google, yet it is privacy-based.
+This deficiency in DuckDuckGo’s business model is well paid off by the fact that an exponentially growing number of users are willing to take a tool that might not be as advanced as Google, yet it is privacy-based.